nextgis/docs_ngweb/source/admin_tasks.rst

 **Connection: Connect** - allows or denies usage of connection (defines if layers and data from the connection will be available for a user).

-**Web map: All permissions** - allows or denies any actions with a web map.
+**Web Map: All permissions** - allows or denies any actions with a Web Map.

-**Web map: Display** - allows or denies display of a web map.
+**Web Map: Display** - allows or denies display of a Web Map.

 **Data: All permissions** - allows or denies any actions with data.